Today I’m bringing back a popular post from last year, our Front Porch Privacy Screen, but showing you more detail of the process.

 Don’t forget to pin for later:

-For tips and tricks on how to plan a full-blown small backyard makeover, be sure to check out our post ‘How Does Your Garden Grow‘.
+…to a lush oasis.
+Thankfully by the time we were done, our neighbour in the back removed the gargantuan satellite dish!
+For tips and tricks on how to plan a full-blown small backyard makeover, be sure to check out our post ‘Small Backyard Landscape Ideas‘.
 It will break down the steps we took to achieve our dream garden – from planning the space to laying a patio to even installing a pond – and show you how you can do it too!
 You’ll also find individual links to most of our backyard projects!